Dre Campbell Farm

 Mexican Bean BeetlePhoto via commons.wikimedia.org

-These little guys look a lot like friendly ladybugs, but don’t be fooled—they’re clever copycats.
+These little guys look like friendly ladybugs, but don’t be fooled—they’re clever copycats.

-Mexican bean beetles have a wide diet consisting of lima beans, snap beans, soybeans, alfalfa, cowpea, and other plants.
+Mexican bean beetles eat various plants, including lima beans, snap beans, soybeans, alfalfa, and cowpeas.

 These annoying little critters like to chew on the underside of leaves, creating a skeletonized appearance.
 Leaves may also curl and fall off.